-- 1. Endorsed by the CMMPO in July 2023, adjust/amend the 2050 Connections document as determined necessary by the CMMPO Ongoing, as appropriate - Through the ongoing proactive public outreach process, continue work with federal, state, regional and local stakeholders to facilitate implementation of 2050 Connections recommendations through the five established Programmatic Areas, which includes the advancement of CMMPO-supported Major Infrastructure (MI) projects Ongoing, as appropriate - 3.
-Staff will work to address the range of CMMPO-prioritized Needs summarized in 2050 Connections through the five Programmatic Areas.
-Efforts to advance each of the five Areas may involve studies, initiatives and projects as well as continued monitoring and the integration of the priorities.
-Each of the Programmatic Areas has the potential to advance multiple performance-related goals simultaneously while also improving cost-effectiveness Ongoing, as appropriate - 4.
-Continue to promote the CMMPO's established "MicroProjects" Program and support communities and organizations with eligible projects from the conceptual phase through successful implementation.
-Continue to broaden the public outreach process on an annual basis for the solicitation of eligible projects that can be funded under the CMAQ program 1st Quarter, FFY 2025 - 5.
-Continue periodic outreach to the member communities to determine potential opportunities for the "MicroProjects" program in the region.
-Seek to obtain information about the range of transportation studies, initiatives and projects that the communities have been actively working on, or are interested in pursuing, related to active transportation, climate change and transit/paratransit service.
-This input will be used to help staff evolve the "MicroProjects" program 4th Quarter, FFY 2025 - 6.
-Continued evolution of PBPP using nationally required measurements, targets and periodic evaluation to assess regional progress.
-Also, continue the periodic review, assessment, and refinement of CMMPO-customized performance-based objectives, measures and targets, in conjunction with both the LRTP and TIP project screening/scoring processes 3rd Quarter FFY 2025 - 7.
-As necessary, update various LRTP analyses, including updates of the Management Systems Integration effort that allows for the "tiered" grouping of potential future improvements subsequently assigned to one of the five Programmatic Areas.
-Further, as needed, conduct new research and pursue staff-derived studies pertinent to the identified regional Needs and associated priorities listed in 2050 Connections Ongoing, as appropriate - 8.
-Continue ongoing efforts to strengthen the relationship between the LRTP and the TIP by linking the LRTP project listings and the five Programmatic Areas, including updates of funding allocation by Area in the TIP document 2nd Quarter FFY 2025

-- 9. Participate in various other pertinent MassDOT-led studies being conducted in the CMMPO region.
+- 1. Endorsed by the CMMPO in July 2023, adjust/amend the 2050 Connections document as determined necessary by the CMMPO As necessary - Through ongoing public outreach, continue work with federal, state, regional and local stakeholders to facilitate implementation of 2050 Connections recommendations through the five established Programmatic Areas, which includes the advancement of CMMPO-supported Major Infrastructure (MI) projects - Ongoing, as appropriate - 3.
+Similarly, in a proactive manner, commence early public outreach activities with federal, state, regional and local stakeholders concerning the next update to the LRTP anticipated to be considered for CMMPO endorsement in July 2027.
+Further, commence the derivation of necessary socio-economic projections.
+Staff will work with the Transportation Manager's Group Data Users Group (DUG) in the development of the future benchmark year projections needed. - $3^{rd}$ Quarter FFY 2026

+- 4. Staff will work to address the range of CMMPO-prioritized Needs summarized in 2050 Connections through the five Programmatic Areas.
+Efforts to advance each of the five Areas may involve studies, initiatives and projects as well as continued monitoring and priority integration.
+Each of the Programmatic Areas has the potential to advance multiple performance-related goals simultaneously - Ongoing, as appropriate - Continue periodic outreach to member communities to uncover potential opportunities for the "MicroProjects" program and provide support to communities and organizations with eligible projects that can be funded under the CMAQ program - 1st and 2nd Quarter, FFY 2026 - Continued evolution of PBPP using nationally required measurements, targets and periodic evaluation to assess regional progress.
+Also, conduct periodic review, assessment, and refinement of CMMPO-customized performance-based objectives, measures & targets, in conjunction with both the LRTP and TIP project screening/scoring processes 3rd Quarter FFY 2026 - 7.
+As necessary update various LRTP analyses, including updates of the Management Systems Integration effort, that allow for the "tiered" priority grouping of potential future improvement options.
+Further, as needed, conduct general research and pursue staff-derived studies pertinent to the identified regional Needs and associated priorities listed in 2050 Connections, which includes the advancement of CMMPO-supported Major Infrastructure (MI) projects - Ongoing, as appropriate - Continue ongoing efforts to strengthen the relationship between the LRTP and the TIP by linking the LRTP project listings and the five Programmatic Areas, including updates of funding allocation by Area in the TIP document - 2nd Quarter FFY 2026 - 9.
+Participate in various other pertinent MassDOT-led studies being conducted in the CMMPO region, including those associated with the advancement of CMMPO-supported Major Infrastructure (MI) projects.
 Similarly, CMMPO staff will continue participation in other LRTP implementation efforts and/or various studies being conducted within the region that are not part of direct UPWP tasks and/or MassDOT is not the lead agency Ongoing, as appropriate - 10.
-Identify and pursue pertinent Federal and State grant programs that can potentially advance the priorities recommended within each of the five Programmatic Areas.
-Work closely with partners at the federal, state, regional and local host community levels including elected officials throughout the early planning stages of Major Infrastructure Projects, scoping study needs and supporting local initiatives Ongoing - a.
-Pursue federal and statewide funds for planning studies related to Worcester's Route 122A (Vernon Street) Bridge over I-290 as well as the Blackstone Valley Greenway in coordination and collaboration with project-related stakeholders 1st Quarter FFY 2025
+Identify and pursue applicable Federal and State grant programs that can potentially advance the priorities recommended within the LRTP's Programmatic Areas.
+Work with planning partners at the federal, state, regional and local levels including elected officials throughout the early planning stages of Major Infrastructure (MI) projects, scoping needed studies and supporting local initiatives - Ongoing - Pursue federal and statewide funds for planning studies related to the Route 146 and Boston Road Interchange design work, following study completion - 1st Quarter FFY 2026

-Task Title Long Range Transportation Plan Implementation Re
+Task TitleLong Range Transportation Plan ImplementationRef. #3.7

-Ref. # 3.7

 Funding Program/\$

-FHWA/F TA/PL FTA Secti (through
+FHWA/FTA/PL FTA Section 5307 (through WRTA)

 Participants FHWA State FTA WRTA Total

-CMRPC 109,589 27,397 136,986
+CMRPC 136,000 34,000 170,000

-Task 3.8: Climate Change - Resiliency, Sustainability, Vulnerability
+Task 3.8: Transportation Network Resiliency